CHINEDU-UZORUE/Analyzing-Electricity-Access/README.md

 # Global Trends in Electricity Access: Progress and Challenges (2000–2022)

 ## Overview
 This project explores global trends in electricity access from 2000 to 2022, analyzing regional disparities, key influencing factors, and the relationship between electricity availability and socio-economic development.
-The analysis utilizes SQL to process and visualize large datasets, providing insights into electricity generation, energy consumption, and economic indicators.
+The analysis utilizes SQL (Microsoft SSMS precisely) to pre-process and analyze datasets while using Microsoft Excel to visualize findings, providing insights into electricity generation, energy consumption, and economic indicators.

 ## Project Details
 - **Author**: Chinedu Uzorue